 According to WineGB, in 2019, the UK had 770 vineyards and 165 wineries.
 Between them, they have 3,500 hectares of vines in England and Wales.
 That area has snowballed – an increase of 150% in the last ten years and 400% over the previous 20 years.

 In 2019, 10.5 million bottles were made, with 72% sparkling wine and 28% still wines.
 98% of that sparkling wine uses the classic method to achieve world-class quality.

 Hence our home wine industry may be small, but it’s one of the world’s fastest-growing wine regions!
-Growth will continue, as there is a great deal of new vineyard planting yet to come on stream, with three million vines planted last year alone.
+Moreover, growth will continue, as many new vineyard planting is yet to come on stream, with three million vines planted last year alone.
 Indeed, WineGB forecasts production at 40 million bottles per year by 2040.

 By concentrating on sustainability now, more of this future growth will be along sustainable lines from the outset.